theupdateframework/taps/tap3.md

 relation](https://en.wikipedia.org/wiki/Logical_disjunction) in delegations.

-The problem is that TUF presently does not have a mechanism to support the AND relation in delegations, as it is currently not possible to specify that a combination of delegations must sign for the same hashes and length of a target.
-In addition, there is no way to require that a minimum number of delegations must sign for the same hashes and lengths.
+The problem is that TUF presently does not have a mechanism to support the AND relation in delegations, as it is currently not possible to require that a combination of delegations sign for the same hashes and length of a target.
+Also, there is no way to require that a minimum number of delegations sign for the same hashes and lengths.
 The latter is needed in cases where it is not known which combination of delegations will eventually sign for targets.